MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-billing-notifications.md

 ## Change your organization's contact email

 In addition to your Global and Billing admins, we send billing notifications to your organization's contact email address.
-To change the email address, use the following steps.

 1. In the admin center, go to the **Billing** > <a href="https://go.microsoft.com/fwlink/p/?linkid=853212" target="_blank">Billing notifications</a> page.
 2. Under **Organization contact receiving billing notifications**, select the organization contact.
-3. In the right pane, type the email address that you want to use, then select **Save**.
+3. In the organization details pane, type the email address that you want to use, then select **Save**.

 ## Receive your organization's invoices as email attachments

 > [!NOTE]
 > Billing admins can also do the steps in this section.

 You can have a copy of your organization's invoice attached as a PDF file to invoice notification emails when a new invoice is ready.
-Use the following steps to receive invoices as attachments.

 1. In the admin center, go to the **Billing** > <a href="https://go.microsoft.com/fwlink/p/?linkid=853212" target="_blank">Billing notifications</a> page.
 2. Under **Billing notification settings**, select **Edit notification settings**.
-3. In the **Billing notification settings** pane, under **Attach a PDF to your invoice emails**, check the checkbox, then select **Save**.
+3. In the **Billing notification settings** pane, under **Invoice PDF**, select the **Attach a PDF to your invoice emails** checkbox, then select **Save**.

-To stop receiving the invoice attachment at any time, follow the steps above and clear the **Attach a PDF to your invoice  emails** checkbox in step 3.
+To stop receiving the invoice attachment at any time, follow the steps in this procedure and clear the **Attach a PDF to your invoice  emails** checkbox in step 3.

 ## What if I have a billing profile?

-If you have a billing profile, some of the steps described in this article might be slightly different for some of your subscriptions.
+If you have a Microsoft Customer Agreement (MCA) billing account type, you pay for your subscription with a billing profile.
+Because you have a billing profile, some of the steps described in this article might be slightly different for some of your subscriptions.
 This section describes those differences.
-[How do I know if I have a billing profile?](manage-billing-profiles.md)
+[Find out what type of billing account you have](../manage-billing-accounts.md#view-my-billing-accounts).

 ### Who receives Billing notifications?